 Youth Environmental Stewardship Camp

 Love spending time outdoors?
 Is science your favorite subject in school?
-If so, then Haywood County Soil and Water Conservation District has a summer opportunity for you.
-Our Youth Environmental Stewardship (YES) Camp is an intensive, two week camp for rising 8th and 9th graders who are passionate about the environment.
-Each day, campers will participate in activities that will enrich their understanding of water quality, air quality, wildlife, soils, agriculture, conservation and forestry.
-Most activities are outdoors and are aligned to state science standards.
-Check out some of the things campers may do during YES Camp in the “Camp Highlights” section below.
+If so, then Haywood County Soil and Water Conservation District has an opportunity for you this summer.
+Our Youth Environmental Stewardship (YES) Camp is an intensive, one week camp for rising 8th and 9th graders who are passionate about the environment.
+Each day, campers will participate in hands- on activities that will enrich their understanding of water and air quality, conservation, sustainability, climate, wildlife, soils and more.
+Check out some of the things campers will be doing this summer in the “Camp Highlights” section below.

-Campers will need transportation to and from the Mountain Research Station (Test Farm) each day.
-Drop-off is 8:30 a.m. and pick-up is 4:30 p.m.
-The cost of the camp is $50, which covers all transportation, activities and snacks.
-Scholarships are available upon request (see application).
-Students will need to bring their lunch each day.
-Please be advised that students will be traveling by activity bus to various locations in the area each day, campers will be exposed to outdoor elements including moving water, insects and the changing weather, and campers will need proper attire for the activities.
+We are looking for a diverse group of campers to join us on July 19-July 23 or July 26-July 30.
+Campers will need transportation to and from the Mountain Research Station where camp will be held each day.
+Drop-off is 8:30 a.m. and pick-up is at 3 p.m.
+The camp will be free for participants, but they will need to bring their lunch each day.
+Please be advised that campers will be exposed to outdoor elements including moving water, insects and the changing weather.